What Does it Take to Be an Immigration and Customs Inspector?

 - Drug Enforcement Agent

-In the United States, there were 110,900 jobs for Immigration and Customs Inspector in 2016.
+In 2016, there was an estimated number of 110,900 jobs in the United States for Immigration and Customs Inspector.
 New jobs are being produced at a rate of 4.5% which is below the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Immigration and Customs Inspector by 2026.
-There will be an estimated 7,500 positions for Immigration & Customs Inspector per year.
+Due to new job openings and attrition, there will be an average of 7,500 job openings in this field each year.

 The states with the most job growth for Immigration & Customs Inspector are Nevada, Utah, and Arkansas.
 Watch out if you plan on working in New Jersey, Maryland, or Wyoming.
 These states have the worst job growth for this type of profession.